pedmiston/bookstorewindow/README.md

 ## Testing

-Run all of the tests, including user tests, which use a selenium web driver to simulate user behavior.
+The full test suite includes user tests, which use a Selenium web driver to simulate user behavior, as well as unit tests.

+**Note:** The full test suite requires a valid Google API Key.
+Requests are made once and stored in plaintext using `betamax`.
+After running the tests once, on subsequent runs, the cached responses are used instead.
+Although in theory the cached responses could be committed to the repo as fixtures, the Google API Key is included in the cached response, and therefore is not committed to this repo, since it is public.

 ```
+# Prerequisites
+echo $GOOGLE_API_KEY
+echo $DEBUG
+./manage.py collectstatic

+# Run tests
-./manage.py test
+./manage.py test             # run all tests
 ./manage.py test user_tests  # run user tests only
 ./manage.py test window      # run unit tests for main app only
 ```